 Michele Zdziemborski, BSEE

-Michele finds that instruction in Math works best when the student’s current level has been assessed so she knows where the student has a clear understanding.
-This enables Michele to work with each student, building a step-by-step understanding of the material.
+A graduate of Kettering University with a degree in Electrical Engineering, Michele Zdziemborski served General Motors Corporation for 16 years before dedicating her career to helping students become capable learners.
+Demonstrating a talent for making math fun, she tutors K-12 and college-level students in Pre-Algebra, Algebra, Algebra I, Algebra II, Geometry, Pre-Calculus, and Trigonometry.
+Michele reports that instruction in Math works best when the student’s current level has been assessed, so she knows where each student holds a clear understanding.
+This enables Michele to work with each student, building a step-by-step understanding of new material.
 Michele’s pedagogy of instruction includes teaching the topic, showing examples, doing the problems with the students, and having the students work math problems independently.
 If a student experiences any difficulty, Michele gently encourages progress with specific questions based on the student’s learning style.
 Her approach fosters the student’s ability to ask themselves, “What’s next?”
-For Michele, this is key to empowering confident math students!
+For Michele, this is key to developing confident math students and creating capable learners.